 Exploring numerous small Berber villages before reaching the most popular dunes of Erg Chebbi, one of the world’s iconic landscapes, with towering dunes up to 150m in height.
 While here, ride your camel into the Sahara Desert to your campsite.
 A spectacular camp hidden away in the sand dunes of the Sahara.
 Here in this magical escape from the modern world you’ll experience the true essence of desert life.
 Make sure to catch the sunset in the heart of the desert.
 In addition to that, enjoy a nice dinner, followed by live Berber music around an open fire and spend an amazing night under the starry sky, digest the desert in all its beauty that will give you remarkable memories of the desert trip exploring.

 In the morning, the desert adventure from Fes to Marrakech continues to Boumalne Dades through Erfoud, which is famous for its fossilized quartzes and fresh dates.
 While here, there’s a possibility to stop at a fossil factory to learn more about this unique activity and perhaps try some dates fresh from the local market.
 Later-on continues toward the gorge of Todra on the Road of a Thousand Kasbahs.
-Surrounded by towering vertical limestone cliffs reaching heights of 300m to form one of the most dramatic and spectacular natural sights in Morocco that attracts the visitors and the climbers.
+Surrounded by towering vertical limestone cliffs reaching heights of 300m to form one of the most dramatic and spectacular natural sights in Morocco that attracts the visitors and the climbers from all over the world.
 Moreover, its charm lies in its changing colors as the sun slowly moves from east to west.

 There’ll be time to marvel at this sight before you continue your journey to the beautiful Dades Valley.
 This area offers up scenery like no other – sprawling green valleys give way to otherworldly rock formations carved out by the wind.
 Your hotel offers a delightful pool and terrace overlooking the valley, so take some time to sit back and soak in the ethereal views.